Romany Malco: Acting career

 Malco was working as a music producer on The Pest when John Leguizamo, impressed by his dynamic personality, encouraged Romany to pursue acting.
 After several film and television appearances, his breakthrough came in 2005 with supporting roles in the Judd Apatow comedy film The 40-Year-Old Virgin and the Showtime dark-comedy series Weeds.
 He continued playing supporting roles in comedies, with appearances in such films as Blades of Glory, The Love Guru, and Baby Mama.

-He appeared in 2011's A Little Bit of Heaven and the Gulliver's Travels adaptation.
+He appeared in the Gulliver's Travels adaptation (2010).
 In the fall of 2010, Malco appeared as a member of the ABC primetime one-hour drama No Ordinary Family.
+He played in A Little Bit of Heaven (2011).
 He also appeared as a guest host on the popular YouTube series, Equals Three, on the episode "T-Painful".

 In 2013, he played a concierge in the movie Last Vegas, alongside Robert De Niro, Morgan Freeman, Kevin Kline, and Michael Douglas.

-Malco played Rome Howard on the ABC series A Million Little Things until the series ended.
+Malco played Rome Howard on the ABC series A Million Little Things (2018–2023) until the series ended.